|PLEASE READ THE IMPORTANT DISCLOSURES BELOW.||Data Definitions|

 All-Star lists are not a recommendation by E*TRADE Securities or its affiliates to buy, sell or hold any security, financial product or instrument, nor is it an endorsement of any specific security, company, fund family, product, or service.

 All-Star ETFs are selected based on characteristics that make them most representative of a specific asset class or market segment based on the underlying index the ETF is seeking to replicate, as well as the ETF's underlying holdings.
 Additional factors that are considered in the selection process include historical performance, tracking error, expenses, and liquidity.
-The ETFs considered for selection are passively managed, and inverse and leveraged funds are not considered.
-All-Star ETFs typically have at least six months of trading history and are sponsored by a well-balanced firm.
-To learn more, please visit etrade.com/allstar.
+ETFs chosen can be passively or actively managed, have at least 6 months trading history and are sponsored by a well-balanced investment firm.
+Inverse and leveraged funds are not considered.

 Expense ratios are provided by Morningstar and are based on information obtained from the mutual fund's last audited financial statement.
 Current expense ratios for the funds may be different.